Home

 Click here for hunter fitness preparation.

 Sometimes wilderness light camp hunts are done while carrying everything with you while you hunt.
 Doing this requires that you be fit enough to pull a bow or hold a rifle steady with 40 to 60 pounds of gear balanced on your hips and shoulders, even after spending all day carrying the weight.
-Sometimes these hunters will hike in, set up a camp and day hunt out from there, perhaps adjusting camp locations when the elk move or beckon from a distant mountain.
+Sometimes these hunters will hike in, set up a spike camp and day hunt out from there, perhaps adjusting camp locations when the elk move or beckon from a distant mountain.

 Search for in